gjcooper/VAULT/01_articles/nisbett1977telling.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Nisbett, Richard E.; Wilson, Timothy D."
+author: Nisbett, Richard E.; Wilson, Timothy D.
 title: "Telling more than we can know: Verbal reports on mental processes."
-publication: "Psychological Review"
+publication: Psychological Review
 date: 1977-05-01
 citekey: nisbett1977telling
 aliases:
   - "Telling more than we can know: Verbal reports on mental processes."
 ---

 # Telling more than we can know: Verbal reports on mental processes.